OpenJohnMacGregor/ElisaPages/README.md

-# Linux Ontology
+# John's ELISA Pages

-This is a temporary site to store discussion documents for the ELISA Ontology task force.
+This is a private site to store discussion documents,  mostly for the ELISA Ontology task force.